 Information security and data privacy

-Online security and privacy have been a hotly debated topic over the last few years due to the sheer scale and fast development of the information technology field.
+Online security and privacy have been a hotly debated topic over the last few years due to the sheer scale and fast development of the information technology field, requiring a need for stable information architecture and implementation in addition to information literacy.
 Both electronic devices and smart software are beginning to sprawl everywhere around us and we have started to incorporate them in every aspect of our daily lives.
-However, in order for these devices and services to operate to their full potential, as well as to continue to expand and make our lives easier, they need to collect, store and utilize user information and data effectively.
+However, in order for these devices and services to operate to their full potential, as well as to continue to expand and make our lives easier, they need to collect, store, utilize and manage user information and data effectively.
 A successful user report benefits such companies immensely, enabling them to get the edge over the competition.

 Seeing as how information and user data are both extremely invaluable in our technological society, it does not come as a surprise that many companies have gone out of their way before to obtain them by any means necessary (with some even conducting actions beyond those bound by legislation).
 This has, consequently, made it clear that certain rules and regulations need to be imposed in order to prevent this abuse observed with online users’ data specifically in relation to the information collection, its storage, processing and even removal, if requested by the individual.
 Due to this, the terms information security and data privacy were coined, allowing them to evolve from simple concepts to irreplaceable and obligatory practices that need to be implemented by businesses and service providers worldwide.